Why Drowsy Driving Increases The Risk of Accidents

 One thing that is in direct connection with the lack of sleep is your focus.
 If you have not slept recently, your brain went in the “overdrive” mode, allowing your body to keep moving and keeping you awake, but at a great cost.
 At one point, you start losing focus.
 You believe that you are able to remain focused, but in reality, you have less and less focus as time goes by.
 Before you know it, you could end up in a car accident because “you did not see” the car in front of you.

 If you were well-rested, you would have probably seen the car and reacted on time.
-Our Kansas City auto accident lawyers have been dealing with car accidents for years.
+Our car accident lawyers in Virginia have been dealing with car accidents for years.
 They always advise drivers, especially younger ones to rest before driving for a long period of time or to rest in between the stops.
 That way, the chances of getting involved in a car accident are significantly lower.

 Remember to Eat and Hydrate